[BUG] Segmentation fault ruby 1.9.2p0 (2010-08-18) [i386-mingw32]

 Please search for this on on Google (json ruby 1.9.2 windows) which will provide you links to RubyInstaller group where this was discussed.

-#4 Updated by Luis Lavena about 3 years ago
+#4 Updated by Luis Lavena over 3 years ago

 Can you please check what "C:/Program Files/waftt/lib/script_worker2.rb:152" is requiring in that line?